Prussian blue: Crystal structure

 The unit cell of Prussian blue, with all sites occupied.
-Actually, one fourth of the Fe(CN)6 groups shown will be missing, at random, giving on average only 18 cyanide ions (rather than the 24 shown) and three ferrous iron atoms.
+A quarter of the Fe(CN)6 groups shown will be missing, at random, giving on average only 18 cyanide ions (rather than the 24 shown) and three ferrous iron atoms.

 Simulated powder x-ray diffraction profile for Prussian blue crystal, crystallographic direction annotated.
 Image generated using CrystalMaker software.

 The chemical formula of insoluble Prussian blue is Fe7(CN)18*xH2O, where x = 14–16.
 The structure was determined by using IR spectroscopy, Mössbauer spectroscopy, X-ray crystallography, and neutron crystallography.
 Since X-ray diffraction cannot easily distinguish carbon from nitrogen in the presence of heavier elements such as iron, the location of these lighter elements is deduced by spectroscopic means, as well as by observing the distances from the iron atom centers.
 Neutron diffraction can easily distinguish N and C atoms, and it has been used to determine the detailed structure of Prussian blue and its analogs.

 PB has a face centered cubic lattice structure, with four iron(III) ions per unit cell.
 "Soluble" PB crystals contain interstitial K(+) ions; insoluble PB has interstitial water, instead.
 In ideal insoluble PB crystals, the cubic framework is built from Fe(II)–C–N–Fe(III) sequences, with Fe(II)–carbon distances of 1.92 Å and Fe(III)–nitrogen distances of 2.03 Å. One-fourth of the sites of Fe(CN)6 subunits (supposedly at random) are vacant (empty), leaving three such groups on average per unit cell.
 The empty nitrogen sites are filled with water molecules instead, which are coordinated to Fe(III).

 The unit cell of Prussian blue determined by neutron diffraction, with crystallographically disordered water molecules both in cyanide ion positions and in the void space of the framework.
 Again, one fourth of the Fe(CN)6 groups shown will be missing.
-This illustration superimposes both possibilities at each site — water molecules or cyanide ions.
+This illustration superimposes both possibilities at each site – water molecules or cyanide ions.

 The Fe(II) centers, which are low spin, are surrounded by six carbon ligands in an octahedral configuration.
 The Fe(III) centers, which are high spin, are octahedrally surrounded on average by 4.5 nitrogen atoms and 1.5 oxygen atoms (the oxygen from the six coordinated water molecules).
 Around eight (interstitial) water molecules are present in the unit cell, either as isolated molecules or hydrogen bonded to the coordinated water.
 It is worth noting that in soluble hexacyanoferrates Fe(II or III) is always coordinated to the carbon atom of a cyanide, whereas in crystalline Prussian blue Fe ions are coordinated to both C and N.

 The composition is notoriously variable due to the presence of lattice defects, allowing it to be hydrated to various degrees as water molecules are incorporated into the structure to occupy cation vacancies.
 The variability of Prussian blue's composition is attributable to its low solubility, which leads to its rapid precipitation without the time to achieve full equilibrium between solid and liquid.